 Yes.
 Banks call this 'setting off'.
 Most banks have the right to transfer cash from your bank or savings accounts to pay off other debts held with them, such as credit cards or loans.

-Yet taking the money shouldn’t leave you in financial hardship.
-If it does, tell your bank and complain to the Ombudsman if you think you aren't being treated fairly.
+Yet taking the money shouldn't leave you in financial hardship.
+If it does, tell your bank and complain to the Financial Ombudsman Service if you think you aren't being treated fairly.
 See the Setting Off guide for full info.

 We think some lenders split payments into two parts, eg, when your account's still open and needs restructuring, the interest can be paid separately.
 If you're not sure what you've received and why, contact your bank to ask.